January 5 – 16, 2015

 SOCL 256.
 Women and the Underside of Globalization

 The costs and benefits of globalization are not evenly distributed across nations.
 Moreover, the international women’s movement highlights the systematic exploitation of women as a source of cheap domestic and migrant labor under globalization.
 Topics in this course will address the marginalization of women under development in contexts such as the sweatshop factories of Bangladesh, China, and Latin America, the maid trade from poorer to richer countries, global chains of care, mail-order or Internet brides from Russia, and surrogate motherhood in India.
 Utilizing a sociological approach, this course will explore the commodification of women and also their reproductive and productive labor, thereby revealing multiple and often interdependent economic linkages between the exploitation of women in the economic south and globalization.
+Class meetings will incorporate in-class exercises, documentary films, and guest speakers from CT's affiliate of the National Domestic Worker Alliance.
 Instructor: Tanetta Andersson.
 Enrollment Limit: 15.